gezakerecsenyi/sepia-net/README.md

 0.5 -0.125
 -0.09375 -0.1875
 ```
 ... clearly a lot more complicated than our original number, but we can see patterns.
 The lowest number is `-0.1875`, which makes sense, as to the eyes of the algorithm, a diagonal is further away than a horizontal or vertical joint.
-Then, the next lowest is `-0.125`, which is because in a picture, a horizontal
+Then, the next lowest is `-0.125`, which is because in a picture, a horizontal pixel is generally more likely to be defined during training with many different offsets than a vertical one, so it is lower to avoid over-compensation.
+Finally, the biggest number (other than `0.5`, which is the biggest, for obvious reasons) is `-0.09375`, as it is a vertically offset pixel, so it gets more compensation than a diagonal or horizontal offset, and wasn't extremely negative in the first stage either, so it has a much higher calculated score than the others - and remember: these numbers were all zeros to begin with, and without any training data it turned them into these confusing yet very logical decimals - all without any extra training data.